 Step 6: Applicant Completes Application and Home Visit

-During the home visit, the home visit volunteer will perform a walk-through of your home and yard and comment on areas of concern.
-We also get to know you, provide education about RAGOM, and answer your questions.
+The home visit volunteer will walk through your home and yard and comment on areas of concern.
+The home visit is also an opportunity to meet you, provide education about RAGOM, and answer your questions.
 All household members must be present for the home visit.
-Also, the home visit volunteer will be accompanied by an altered dog.
+Also, the volunteer will be accompanied by an altered (spayed or neutered) dog.

 Step 7: Approved Applicant Meets Dog of Interest

 The decision to proceed to adoption must be a mutual decision between your family and the foster.
-After the meeting, RAGOM requires you to take 24 hours to carefully consider your decision to welcome a new dog into your home.
+After the meeting, RAGOM requires that you take 24 hours to carefully consider your decision to welcome a new dog into your home.
 This waiting period also allows the foster time to review the visit and decide if your family is indeed the best home for the dog.

 Step 8: The Adoption Proceeds